Nayih/Intersect/README.md

 # Intersect

 - Based on the [Chuck (TV Series)](https://en.wikipedia.org/wiki/Chuck_(TV_series)).
-The program is the representation of the [Orion computer's password terminal]().
+The program is the representation of the Orion computer password terminal.

 Preview: